Introduction

 - Custom - redirects to a custom URL that you provide.

-As the latest addition, you can now specify separate redirects for Save and Cancel events, so a user can be redirected to different place depending on whether or not the item was saved.
+Additionally, you can specify separate redirects for Save and Cancel events.
+A user can be redirected to different place depending on whether or not the item was saved.
+For example, one can take the user to a thank you page, while the other might take to a page where they can leave their comments.

 When you added buttons to your form, you have several options to choose from in terms of what the button does.